Classic Motorcycle Build

 Check Bottom End Play

-After the cylinder jugs are removed, check the connecting rods for up and down play.
-Some side to side play is normal and actually needed for when the engine gets hot and metals expand.
+Before disassembling the bottom end, but after the cylinder jugs are removed, check the connecting rods for up and down play.
+Some side to side play is normal and actually needed (the engine gets hot and metals expand).

 On average, a Sportster top end will get rebuilt twice before a bottom end rebuild is needed.
 But when dealing with a 50 year-old machine you don't have a history of, it would be wise to consider doing a complete engine rebuild from the flywheels up.